5 Crazy Reasons Why Asheville Should Top Your Holiday Travel List

 Serious Gingerbread Sugar Rush

-The contestants in the National Gingerbread House Competition & Display (Nov.
-20, 2019-Jan.
-4, 2020, *select dates), held annually at The Omni Grove Park Inn, take the sweet art of holiday baking to a whole new level.
+The contestants in the National Gingerbread House Competition, held annually at The Omni Grove Park Inn, take the sweet art of holiday baking to a whole new level.
 Each year, judges score more than 150 gingerbread creations, which must be made entirely of edible items and which come in every size, shape and theme imaginable.
-In 2017, the competition marked its 25th anniversary!
-Visitors won't want to miss the opportunity to stroll through a veritable village of dozens of homemade houses in the (equally enchanting) historic resort during this anniversary event!
+You can view the entries during the public display (November 27, 2023-January 2, 2024).
 See our guide to the National Gingerbread House Competition display in Asheville, NC for important information to know before you go.

 When you're America's Largest Home, the only way to do the holiday is to do them big!
 Biltmore first opened its doors to guests on Christmas Eve in 1895.
 Biltmore still wows visitors today during the Christmas at Biltmore celebration (Nov.
-1, 2019-Jan.
-5, 2020) with more than 60 decorated trees, thousands of feet of garland and hundreds of poinsettias, not to mention a 35-foot Fraser fir that stretches to the ceiling of the great Banquet Hall.
+3, 2023-Jan.
+7, 2024) with more than 60 decorated trees, thousands of feet of garland and hundreds of poinsettias, not to mention a 35-foot Fraser fir that stretches to the ceiling of the great Banquet Hall.

 Feel the excitement during Candlelight Christmas Evenings, where your epic tour will be accompanied by music, stories and flickering fireplaces.